 Pillory Beach

 Grand TurkFound to the north of Cockburn Town, Pillory Beach is a quiet and sheltered coastline that offers soft white sand and clear ocean water.
-It’s the second best beach after Governor's Beach and doesn’t have the crowds from cruise visitors.
+It’s the second best beach on Grand Turk after Governor's Beach and doesn’t have crowds of cruise visitors.

 The beach here varies a bit.
 Some patches are excellent with a clean sandy bottom.
 Other areas tend to be a bit rockier.
 Casuarina trees provide shade at a few spots.